The 10 Coolest Train Stations in the World

 9. Tokyo Station -- Tokyo, Japan

 Why it's cool: It isn't.
 PSYCH!
 For starters, most of Japan's high-speed rail lines fly into here at speeds up to 200mph.
 It's also played host to 246 concerts from 1987 to 2000.
-And, when not launching high-speed trains and providing crisp acoustics for wailing guitar solos, the station is busy looking magnificent as f*ck and not thinking twice about it.
+And, when not launching high-speed trains and providing crisp acoustics for wailing guitar solos, the station is busy looking magnificent as fuck... without even trying that hard.

 8. Kuala Lumpur Railway -- Kuala Lumpur, Malaysia